 Main Differences Between Glass and Ceramics

-- The main component of glass, most required while manufacturing is silicon dioxide while the main component of ceramics required mostly for its manufacture is clay.
+- The main component of glass, most required while manufacturing, is silicon dioxide, while clay is the main component of ceramics required mostly for its manufacture.

-- Glass is transparent in nature, it allows light to pass through it while ceramics are opaque.
-Glass can be altered to make it translucent or even opaque but in its natural and unaltered form glass is transparent.
+- Glass is transparent; it allows light to pass through it, while ceramics are opaque.
+Glass can be altered to make it translucent or even opaque, but in its natural and unaltered form, glass is transparent.
 Ceramics are always opaque and can never be transparent.

 - Glass is cheaper as compared to ceramics.
 It is very easily available and thus not so pricey.
-Ceramics are costlier as compared to glass and are rarer to find these days.
+Ceramics are costlier than glass and are rarer to find these days.

-- When heated to high temperatures, glass behaves like rubber, meaning it flows and melts as a thick liquid in some ways.
-Ceramics however when heated to high temperatures, tend to harden, very unlike glass.
+- When heated to high temperatures, glass behaves like rubber, meaning it sometimes flows and melts as a thick liquid.
+However, ceramics, when heated to high temperatures, tend to harden, unlike glass.